axsh/openvnet/InstallGuide.md

         port 9101
       }

-- **host** : The IP address or host name of ZeroMQ node.
+- **host** : The IP address or host name of the ZeroMQ node.
 - **port** : The port number for connecting with ZeroMQ.
-If the webapi process is run with the same node as vnmgr or vna, specify a different value from vnmgr and vna.
+If the webapi process is run on the same node as vnmgr or vna, specify a different value from vnmgr and vna.

 Configuring Database
 --------------------

-Modify the following section in /etc/wakame-vnet/common.conf in a all node.
+Modify the following section in /etc/wakame-vnet/common.conf on all nodes.

     db {
       adapter "mysql2"